gerdm/gerdm.github.io/content/posts/kalman-filter-primer.md

 $$
 {{< /math >}}

-It can also be shown that the relationship between innovations and measurements satisfy
+Furthermore, the innovation process and the measurement process satisfy
 {{< math >}}
 $$
 \tag{I.2}